agentm/project-m36/docs/commits_in_constant_time.markdown

   * constraints must be able to be statically validated in linear or logarithmic time

 However, even if constraints lack a proper oracle such as an index or a static means of validation and, thus, cannot be validated in constant time, the user may still benefit from serialization of the database update expression since writing the validated tuples to disk can be deferred beyond commit time and could go directly into an on-disk cache.

+## Worst Case Behavior

+Every database constraint can be represented as an inclusion dependency (ADD DATE BOOK REFERENCE)  whereby the evaluation of a relational expression `sub` must be a subset of the evaluation of relational expression `super` (`sub ⊆  super`) for the constraint to validate.
+Therefore, the worst case time to validate any constraint, assuming that the constraint has an ideal oracle, is O(n) in the tuple count.
+However, as mentioned above, there are many constraints that can be validated in constant or less-than-linear time.
+Furthermore, the validated tuples need not be written to disk once the constraint is found to hold.

+Since there is great variation in constraint validation cost, the RDBMS could pre-analyze and report on associated constraints costs or make use of data independence to guide storage to optimize queries needed to service the constraint checker.

 ## Caveats